matteobertoldo/atomforce/README.md

 ## License

-&copy; 2018-2019 Atomforce is licensed under the MIT License - see the [LICENSE.md](https://github.com/matteobertoldo/atomforce/blob/master/LICENSE.md) file for details.
+Atomforce is licensed under the MIT License - see the [LICENSE.md](https://github.com/matteobertoldo/atomforce/blob/master/LICENSE.md) file for details.